Crossmint/wallets-quickstart/README.md

 **Learn how to:**
 - Create a wallet
-- View its balance for USDXM and native tokens
+- View its balance for USDXM (USDXM is a test stablecoin by Crossmint) and native tokens
 - View wallet transaction activity
 - Send USDXM or native tokens to another wallet